p1nkun1c0rns/awesomeness/README.md

 - [Markserv](https://github.com/markserv/markserv) - Serve markdown as html (GitHub style), index directories, and live-reload as you edit.
 - [Git Subtree Merging](https://git-scm.com/book/de/v1/Git-Tools-Subtree-Merging) - The idea of the subtree merge is that you have two projects, and one of the projects maps to a subdirectory of the other one and vice versa.
 - [script](https://github.com/bitfield/script) - A Go library for doing the kind of tasks that shell scripts are good at: reading files, executing subprocesses, counting lines, matching strings, and so on.
-- [tig](https://github.com/jonas/tig) - Text-mode interface for git.
-- [navi](https://github.com/denisidoro/navi) - An interactive cheatsheet tool for the command-line.
-- [VSCodium](https://vscodium.com/) - Free/Libre Open Source Software Binaries of VSCode.
-- [Stein](https://github.com/SteinHQ/Stein) - Ship fast and manage your data with ease.
-Connect to Google Sheets.
-- [gatling.io](https://gatling.io/) - The best developer tool to load test your web applications.
-- [httpie](https://httpie.org/) - HTTP client with an intuitive UI, JSON support, syntax highlighting, wget-like downloads, plugins, and more.
-- [Markserv](https://github.com/markserv/markserv) - Serve markdown as html (GitHub style), index directories, and live-reload as you edit.
-- [script](https://github.com/bitfield/script) - A   Go library for doing the kind of tasks that shell scripts are good at: reading files, executing subprocesses, counting lines, matching strings, and so on.
 - [navi](https://github.com/denisidoro/navi) - An interactive cheatsheet tool for the command-line.
 - [Go Report Card](https://goreportcard.com/) - A report card for your Go application.